blog image

 This can be a starting point in considering why CPG companies can benefit by using a demand forecasting platform.

-The right platform will help you pull together disparate sources of data that can give you an overview of the whole supply chain, including retailer data, and third party and syndicated data.
+The right tool will help you pull together disparate sources of data.
+This will give you an overview of the whole supply chain, including retailer data, and third-party and syndicated data.

-This will allow all interested parties to see the complete picture, even if they are viewing it from different perspectives.
-And because these workflows can be automated, the potential for error is reduced, along with the time wasted pulling together data sources or cutting and pasting information into spreadsheets.
+All interested parties will see the complete picture, even if they are viewing it from different perspectives.
+And because you can automate these workflows, you also reduce the potential for errors.
+And you no longer waste time pulling together data sources or cutting and pasting information into spreadsheets.

-Likewise, processes such as product switching can be automated, reducing confusion, enabling inventory to be optimized in the short term, and producing better forecasts in the long term.
+Likewise, processes such as product switching can be automated, reducing confusion.
+This not only enables to optimize inventory in the short term, it also produces better forecasts in the long term.

-A truly cutting-edge platform will apply advanced AI and machine learning tools to all that data to deliver better insights into historical data and produce more accurate and actionable forecasts about the future.
+A truly powerful CPG demand forecasting solution will apply AI and Machine Learning to the data.
+That way, it will deliver better insights into historical data and produce more accurate and actionable forecasts about the future.

-And because of the “single source of truth” nature of modern platforms, and the automated integration and workflows they enable, changes by one team can be reflected immediately throughout your organization.
+Modern solutions offer a ‘single source of truth’ due to their integrated nature, ensuring consistency across the organization.
+The automated workflows they enable mean that any changes made by one team can be immediately reflected across the entire organization.
 That might be the impact of new data or information from factories or retail partners.
-Or it could be third party information, such as consumer trends data or weather events, that can dramatically change forecasts.
+Or it could be third-party information, such as consumer trends data or weather events, that can dramatically change forecasts.

 What AI means for demand forecasting in CPG?

-AI and machine learning have completely changed this.
-The best systems will employ industrial strength algorithms that are tuned to the needs of CPG vendors and their retail partners.
+AI and machine learning have completely changed this, with the best systems employing industrial-strength algorithms.
+These are tuned to the needs of CPG vendors and their retail partners.

-This means forecasting professionals can begin to produce accurate, focused forecasts, which can be sliced and diced according to the different needs of their colleagues.
+This enables forecasting professionals to generate precise, detailed forecasts tailored to the diverse requirements of their colleagues.
 Overall figures for the manufacturing side, highly granular for the trade promotion team, down to individual SKUs.

 The future of demand forecasting in CPG